DiegoAlonzoGarcia/twitter/README.md

 # Twitter - Part I

-This is a basic twitter app to read your tweets.
+This is a basic Twitter app to read your tweets.

 ## User Stories

-The following functionality is completed:
+The following functionality is achieved:

 - [x] User sees app icon in home screen and styled launch screen.
 - [x] User can log in.